What is a Letter of Credit – How to Raise Funds The Right Way

 How Does a Letter of Credit Work?

-For sellers, this can be very beneficial for new customers giving you large orders as it reduces the risk of non payment because the bank pays you.
+For sellers, this can be very beneficial for new customers giving you large orders as it reduces the risk of non payment because the bank pays you making international trade transactions effectively much less risky for sellers.

 So lets look at this from the perspective of the seller.
-A potential buyer contacts you and asks you to quote for 100 widgets which you oblige and send back your quotation or proforma invoice with your terms of payment as a letter of credit with instructions on how the letter of credit should be setup.
+A potential buyer contacts you and asks you to quote for 100 widgets which you oblige and send back your quotation or proforma invoice with your terms of payment as a letter of credit with instructions on how the LoC should be setup.
+Both parties agree letters of credit terms and required documentation.

-The order is accepted at which point, the buyer should contact you to discuss the details of the letter of credit and to make sure that the letter of credit is workable for you.
-The buyer will have to state what documents they want to be presented for payment.
+The order is accepted at which point, the buyer should contact you to discuss the details of the letter of credit and to make sure that the LoC is workable for you.
+The buyer will have to state what documents they want to be presented for payment which you as the seller must make sure you can provide.

-This in itself is very involved and beyond the scope of this introduction but what needs to be understood is that the buyer will need those certain documents required to clear the goods through customs once they arrive at the port of destination.
-What those certain documents are will depend on various factors and we won’t go into any more detail on that.
+This in itself is very involved and beyond the scope of this introduction but what needs to be understood is that the buyer will require those documents to clear the goods through customs once they arrive at the port of destination.
+What those documents are will depend on various factors and we won’t go into any more detail on that here.

-So the buyer will state what documents they require in order to clear the goods through customs which should be agreed with the seller beforehand and once agreed, the buyer will go to their bank and ask to setup a letter of credit.
+So the buyer will state what documents they require in order to clear the goods through customs which should be agreed with the seller beforehand and once agreed, they will go to their bank and ask to open a letter of credit.

-The buyer will have to prove the source of funds or arrange a loan from the bank and the letter of credit is issued with the agreed STIPULATED DOCUMENTS to be presented by the seller for payment.
+The buyer will have to prove the source of funds (the buyer has the payment obligation) or arrange a loan from the bank and the letter of credit is opened with the agreed STIPULATED DOCUMENTS to be presented by the seller for payment.

 Beware the SCAMMERS!!

-A letter of credit should never be received directly from a buyer but should only ever be received by a nominated bank which the seller will nominate, usually their own bank where the company bank account will be.
+A letter of credit should never be received directly from a buyer but should only ever be received by a nominated bank which the seller will nominate (the exporter’s bank), usually their own bank where the company bank account will be.

-If a letter of credit is ever received directly from a buyer, it’s a fraud and never ship the goods.
-It’s a SCAM.
+If a letter of credit is ever received directly from a buyer, it’s a fraud and never ship the goods!

 Receiving the Letter of Credit

-Once the nominated bank receives the letter of credit from the issuing bank the seller will be notified and they can prepare and ship the order of 100 widgets.
-The widgets sail off on the vessel headed for the buyers warehouse at which point the seller must organise the STIPULATED DOCUMENTS for presentation to the bank.
+The widgets sail off on the vessel headed for the buyer’s warehouse at which point the seller must organise the STIPULATED DOCUMENTS for presentation to the bank.

 Stipulated Documents